 }

-I'm experiencing a strange behavior: it seems the DHCP will behave as expected only if I plug something on the associated ethernet port and I restart the isc-dhcp-server
+I'm experiencing a strange behavior: it seems the DHCP will behave as expected only if I plug something on the associated ethernet port and I restart the isc-dhcp-server.

-For example, at the moment, if I plug to LAN2, I won't get the 10.42.42.2
+For example, at the moment, if I plug to LAN2, I won't get the 10.42.42.2 address as expected despite using the right ethernet card with the right MAC address.

 I have to: